qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Having no information is better than having wrong information**.
 Wrong information reinforced by confirmation bias can make you stuck in a wrong path.

 **Popularity of false information increase the value of true information**.
-The "carrot problem": during WWII, the British claimed their pilots' night-vision success came from eating carrots, hiding their new radar technology.
 The best way of hiding something is to override it with another thing.

 **Browsing social media makes people learn biased distribution of world**.
 Such as: